 Special support grants

-If you’re aged 60 year or older, you can apply for a special support grant instead of a regular maintenance grant.
+If you’re aged 60 year or above, you can apply for a special support grant instead of a regular maintenance grant.

 Other financial help